Today, I have something really special to share…

 Many counties flip back and forth depending upon many factors.
 This is a single data point out of many.

-If the political makeup of an area is important to you, visit these interactive maps to sort through more data to help with your decision.
+If you care about an area’s political makeup, visit these interactive maps to explore more data to help you make a decision.

 Action Plan